samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.3: Install conda environment (from [Section 1.2](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment)) into your container

-> We will begin creating an environment.yml file which contains all the information about our conda environment packages, as well as a Dockerfile which contains the instructions required to build the base container.
+> We will begin creating an environment.yml file that contains all the information about our conda environment packages, and a Dockerfile which contains the instructions required to build the base container.
 In 1.3, we will only add the necessary commands for installing the conda environment from Section 1.2 to the Dockerfile.
-We will then test to ensure the container build succeeds at installing the conda environment.
+We will then test to ensure the container build succeeds at creating the conda environment.
 >
 > For more information on how to write a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
 1. Create and open a file called "environment.yml" and paste the output you previously copied at Section 1.2 Step 15